 We know there are so many benefits of working out, and way more than just to lose weight.
 Some people love exercising and some, not so much.
 Regardless of your fitness level (or interest) working out in clothing that you feel good in is SO important.
 And I’m not talking about the comfortable good feeling (although, that is important too).
 I’m talking about that stylish clothing that adds a little pep to your step…that little extra glow.
-You can buy dozens of suitable and stylish activewear from sites like anaxfitness.com which make you feel confident in everything you’re doing.
+You can buy dozens of suitable, stylish and affordable activewear from sites like OldNavy or Aerie which will help make you feel confident in everything you’re doing.

 It’s an area of the exercising world that we don’t pay as much attention to as we should.
 And not in that vanity kind of way.
 It’s just something that the majority of us don’t prioritize.
 We’re often times surrounded by mirrors, whether we’re in a gym lifting weights, dancing in a rehearsal room or holding poses in a yoga studio.
 A good friend of mine is a newly qualified yoga instructor.
-She just finished a yoga teacher training course from https://www.siddhiyoga.com and often tells me how her colourful workout outfits give her a confidence boost when hitting all those tricky poses.
+She tells me how often her colorful workout outfits give her a confidence boost when hitting all those tricky poses.
 Besides, if you’re forced to look at yourself, you should look good doing so.
 Putting more effort and thought into your workout gear has the possibility to change the way you think about fitness.

 Clothing shouldn’t dictate or effect how we feel, but the reality is, it does.
 Our outward appearance affects how we feel about ourselves and how we are perceived by others.
 Picture this; a night out is planned with the girls (or guys) on Saturday.
 You’ve spent much of the week prior to, thinking about and planning exactly what you are going to wear.
 It’s natural to want to look your best, because it makes you feel good.
 It subconsciously changes how you act.